anuraag-khare/anuraag-khare/README.md

 <h2 align = "center" ><i>Here are some ideas to get you started:</i></h2>

-- 🌱 I’m currently learning Full Stack Web Developement.
+- 🌱 I’m currently learning Backend Development.
 - 📫 Email me at -  **anuraagkhare2121@icloud.com**
-- ⚡ Fun fact: I desperately tried to find one but none comes to my mind :/
+- ⚡ Fun fact: Can be pendatic for weirdest of things :/

 <h3 align="center">